Muxamedin/ecea-docker/README.md

 To create an image with Agents:

 Step 1.
-Run the ECFS installer on the host machine
+Run agent install on machine where docker image needs to be prepared

 Step 2.
-Run agent install on machine where docker image needs to be prepared

-Step 3.
 Use build.sh to prepare /opt and output a docker image

 ## COMMAND1 to build RedHat image
 ```bash